Hygienic masks

 • Sanitation: can you clean and re-use the mask?

-Much more useful summary and advice there, now published (Brooks 2021).
+There’s a much more useful summary and advice there; it’s now published as (Brooks 2021).

 Figure 2

 Enough practicalities!
 Here, have some silly fashion!
 Facemasks of your face.
-Glowing masks that are fiber optic!
+Glowing masks that are fibre optic!

 Figure 3

-A difficult problem, due to the many confounders.
-At a population level, efficacy is unclear according to the best approximation to meta-reviews that can be contrived (Talic et al. 2021).
-Some studies report no effect for recent variants, which seems to be about the paucity of RCTs for this question.
-Certainly it is contentious (Vainshelboim 2021).
-Also there are some interesting decision theory angles (Muller 2021).
+It’s a difficult problem because there are many confounders.
+At a population level, efficacy is unclear according to the closest thing to meta-reviews we can contrive (Talic et al. 2021).
+Some studies report no effect for recent variants, which may be due to the paucity of RCTs on this question.
+It’s certainly contentious (Vainshelboim 2021).
+There are also some interesting decision theory angles (Muller 2021).

 Abaluck, Kwong, Styczynski, et al. 2021.
 Impact of Community Masking on COVID-19: A Cluster-Randomized Trial in Bangladesh.”
 Science.